Nina BeguS

 I update this site regularly and would be happy to connect via email or social media.

-Feel free to contact me through ASEF or Društvo VTIS, where I serve as a mentor for Slovenians educated abroad.
-If you would like to join our research group, please email me directly.
+Feel free to contact me through Društvo VTIS, where I serve as a mentor for Slovenians educated abroad.